 One word: COMPOST!
 Chicken poop mixed with bedding makes the most amazing compost for your garden.
 I highly recommend it!
 It’s the only thing that I really add to my garden and it does amazing.
 You must absolutely compost the chicken coop before adding it to your garden because it is very potent and will burn your plants if thrown in raw.

 Want some tips on how to compost?
-Check out my blog post The Best Compost for Your Vegetables Garden.
+Check out my blog post The Best Compost for Your Vegetable Garden.

 Install a poop chute!

-When we designed our poultry palace a few years ago, I made sure to brainstorm with Ryan a way to make coop clean out day a breeze.
-We came up with the poop chute and I am so obsessed with it!
+When we designed our poultry palace at our first homestead, I made sure to brainstorm with Ryan a way to make coop clean-out day a breeze.
+We came up with the poop chute and it’s amazing!
 It was simple to install and it makes the whole process take only minutes.
 You can check it out on Instagram!